 The Vernon Hills Police Department will always accept coat donations.
-In fact, during the summer, coats are collected at the Motors On Milwaukee Cruise Night car shows that are coordinated by Officer Dan Mean and Investigator Santos Rodriguez.
+In fact, during the summer, coats are collected at the Motors On Milwaukee Cruise Night car shows that are coordinated by Officer Dan Mead and Officer Santos Rodriguez.

 For More Information